16 Factors

 • If you map an ordered factor to color or fill in ggplot2, it will default to scale_color_viridis()/scale_fill_viridis(), a color scale that implies a ranking.

-• If you use an ordered function in a linear model, it will use “polygonal contrasts”.
+• If you use an ordered predictor in a linear model, it will use “polynomial contrasts”.
 These are mildly useful, but you are unlikely to have heard of them unless you have a PhD in Statistics, and even then you probably don’t routinely interpret them.
 If you want to learn more, we recommend vignette("contrasts", package = "faux") by Lisa DeBruine.

 16.7 Summary